This site contains the learning support materials for the crowd safety and risk analysis courses.

 We run a short course, “Introduction to Crowd Safety and Risk Analysis" at client sites, around the world.
 The short course covers the principles and applications of crowd safety and risk analysis techniques for places of public assembly.
-Delegates have the option to submit work for assessment as a pre-qualification for entry to the MSc programme at MMU.
+Delegates have the option to submit work for assessment for an Accreditation of Prior Experiential Learning (APEL) route for direct entry to the MSc programme at MMU.
 Click here for a list of course locations and click here for course information.

-- Anticipate, plan and prepare for crowd safety in a wide range of places of public assembly.
+- Understand and anticipate crowd risks for a wide range of places of public assembly

-- Identify crowd risks during planning, licensing/permitting and operations.
+- Identify crowd risks during event planning, event licensing/permitting and event operations.

-- Document and present crowd safety management plans and risk assessments.
+- Document and present crowd safety management plans and dynamic risk assessments.

-- Apply crowd risk analysis techniques for planning, licensing and managing crowds.
+- Apply crowd risk analysis techniques during events.

 This course is approved by Manchester Metropolitan University (MMU) and the International Institute of Risk and Safety Management (IIRSM).

 Shannan Tiffin, Captain of Support Services/Emergency Management at Duke University Police Department, found the workshop to be very beneficial.
 “There is not a lot out there about crowd behavior and psychology,” said Tiffin.
 “The workshop provided us with a simplified approach to understanding the behaviors of how people act, and ingress and egress from a venue or stadium.”
 NCS4 course 2016